-Paying attention to your eye shape will tell you what you should, and shouldn’t do when it comes to eye makeup.
-For example, if you have small eyes, darker eyeshadows will make your eyes appear smaller.
+Paying attention to your eye shape will tell you what you should and shouldn’t do regarding eye makeup.
+For example, darker eyeshadows will make your eyes appear smaller if you have small eyes.
 Because of that, you shouldn’t apply them over the entire lid.

 Try A Single Color Cream Eyeshadow

-If you don’t want to blend or learn about eye shapes just yet, then don’t.
+If you don’t want to blend or learn about eye shapes, then don’t.
 Instead, you can also pick up a cream eyeshadow and blend it over your entire eyelid with your finger.

 Invest In A Good Eyeshadow Palette